skrattaren/apf.rst/apf.rst

 - [p.
 60/55] The address of the Fresh Start Club: _668 Elm Street`_".

-  Connects a reference to the "`Nightmare on Elm Street`_" series of horror movies with the tentative title for a "`Good Omens`_" sequel: _668 – The Neighbour of the Beast`_" (see the "`Good Omens`_" annotation on that subject).
+  Connects a reference to the **Nightmare on Elm Street** series of horror movies with the tentative title for a "`Good Omens`_" sequel: _668 – The Neighbour of the Beast`_" (see the "`Good Omens`_" annotation on that subject).